 - Growth to minimum market size (3”) in 18-24 months.

-- Oysters are less aesthetically appealing and contain “grit”
+- Bottom-cultured oysters are less aesthetically appealing and contain “grit”

 - Silt at the bottom increases food handling times making it more difficult for oysters to feed